aminbabar/W6D1/whiteboarding_questions/partner_B.md

 What are the disadvantages of adding an index to a table column in a database?

+Create/Update would take more time, but returns a quicker lookup time.

 **Answer**: Indices do have a cost.
 They make writes (`INSERT`s, `DELETE`s, and `UPDATE`s) a little more taxing because the index table must also be updated.